everysquare/data-validator/README.md

 ### Why?

 If anything is going to change on the fly it is your form validation requirements.
-This module prevents your from having to dig into your JS files.
+This module prevents you from having to dig into your JS files.
 It also makes it easy to have localized error messaging.

 ## Example